yarma92/PhoenixCraft/README.md

 How-to Install

 1. Install MinecraftForge on your VANILLA launcher (Use the forge version specified in "info.txt" file, located in the "PhoenixCraftModpack" folder)
-2. Clone PhoenixCraft onto your desktop
+2. Clone PhoenixCraft onto your desktop (Using the GitHub application is preferred, as you can update with 1 hit on a button)
 3. Create a new instance (using specified forge version, on vanilla launcher) using C:\-Wherever\PhoenixCraft\PhoenixCraftModpack\minecraft as root directory
 4. Set permgen to 256mb using "-XX:MaxPermSize=256m" (without quotes)
 5. Launch!